johno/pixyll/_posts/2022-07-31-partnership_disadvantages.md

 ---
 layout: post
-title: The Worst Partnership Disadvantages They Try Keeping Secret
+title: The Worst Partnership Disadvantages They Tried Keeping Secret
 date: 2022-07-31
 summary: Although they may be simple and cheap, some people avoid Partnerships like the Bubonic Plague.
 Read this to discover why!
 permalink: /partnership/disadvantages/